 - It gives a seamless and cohesive look to a space.
 There are no joints and consequently, spaces acquire a particular continuous fluidity.
 Its finish works like a canvas.

 - It is DIY – friendly.
 Anyone who likes crafts, will love this material.
 It doesn’t require any special skills or tools and companies will sell anyone their ready-to-mix product with a set of application guidelines.
 However, for large surface areas it is best to get a professional with an assistant.
 It hardens fast and therefore, it takes at least one person to prepare a batch and another to apply it.

 - Microcement makes the best rendering tool-material (as I like to call it) for designers and design addicts alike.
 It can transform just about any surface with its unique finish.
 The actual final finish is unique.
 It depends entirely on the craft skills of the technician who applies it.

 - Value for money.
 This material makes it possible to produce a concrete finish on almost any surface at a fraction of the cost and weight of real concrete.
 In some cases it is much more affordable than laying tiles.

 Let’s think about this for a minute!
 We can literally upgrade our homes with this super versatile material in countless ways at our own pace.
 This is why it is design matter envy.
 It is the ideal home-improvement material.

-Most brands claim that it is low maintenance.
-From my personal experience, I find that as long as you are careful enough and not mistreat it then, it will give you no worries.
-Harsh cleaning agents, cotton dubbed in nail polish remover and acidic foods like lemons may harm your beloved concrete surface.
+Most brands claim that it is low maintenance – just wipe clean.
+From my personal experience, I find that as long as you are careful enough with fair use and do not mistreat it then, it will give you no worries.
+Harsh cleaning agents though, cotton dubbed in nail polish remover and acidic fluids and foods like lemons may harm your beloved concrete surface.
 So, yes it is low maintenance as long as you look after it properly.
-Part of my tiny bathroom has dark gray microcement walls (including my shower).
-But, since I knew that I can’t be as cautious in my kitchen while preparing meals, I chose not to use it on my former kitchen counter top.
+Avoid abrasive products and use of sharp tools over the surface and do mop regularly if it’s a floor we’re talking about.